isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </ol>
 may still travel to Singapore on a non-designated flight.
 They will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN) and COVID-19 test requirements</a> upon entry into Singapore.

-#### 5. I am fully vaccinated, but my child(ren) aged 12 and below is/are not.
-Can my child(ren) and I travel together to Singapore under the VTL?

-Unvaccinated children aged 12 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2009) may enter Singapore on the VTL.
-However, they must comply with all other VTL <a href="/vtl/conditions">conditions</a> and be accompanied by a <a href="/health/vtsg">fully vaccinated</a> VTL traveller.

 <div id="Q6"></div>

-#### 6. What must travellers with proof of vaccination issued in Singapore present at check-in and arrival immigration?
+#### 3. What must travellers with proof of vaccination issued in Singapore present at check-in and arrival immigration?

 Travellers may present either of the following: